cysnhr/discontinued-100-days-of-code/log.md

 ### Day 15: Jan 15, 2023

 **Today's Progress**: Tried scientific computing with python course on freecodecamp.org but got stuck on booleans harharhar.
+More debugging to do tomorrow.

 **Thoughts:** Finals the day after tomorrow.
 I'm proud of myself for being here.